 The transmitter characteristics are measured by the transmitter extinction ratio, its average power and the penalty after fibre transmission.
-In this Recommendation, OPP is used as the ONU transmitter penalty parameter for 12.4416 Gbit/s and 24.8832 Gbit/s upstream, and TDEC is used as the OLT transmitter penalty parameter for downstream.
+In this Recommendation, OPP is used as the ONU transmitter penalty parameter for 12.4416 Gbit/s and 24.8832 Gbit/s upstream, and TDEC is used as the OLT transmitter penalty parameter for downstream and TDEC is used as the transmitter penalty parameter for both the OLT and the 49.7764 Gbit/s ONU.
 This appendix is intended to describe how optical modulation amplitude (OMA), ER, (OPP or TDEC) penalty and average power (P{mean}) are related to one other.